oss-review-toolkit/ort/CONTRIBUTING.md

 In order to maintain a high software quality standard, we strongly prefer contributions to follow these rules:

+- Each commit in a pull request should be atomic, in the sense that it passes all checks (build, static code analysis, tests) individually, and deals with one thing at a time while being self-contained.
+Do not add commits to a pull request that (partly) undo changes from an earlier commit in the same pull request, as that makes a reviewer's life harder (consider squashing diff hunks in this case).

 - We pay more attention to the quality of commit messages than most other projects on GitHub do.
   In general, we share the view on how commit messages should be written with [the Git project itself](https://github.com/git/git/blob/master/Documentation/SubmittingPatches):